-There’s steak.
+There's steak.
 And then, there is steak.
-This thick, tender Grilled Filet Mignon with Mushroom Sherry Dijon Sauce and thyme-roasted potatoes on the side makes one heck of a memorable meal.
+This thick, tender Grilled Filet Mignon with a Mushroom Sherry Dijon Sauce and thyme-roasted potatoes on the side makes one heck of a memorable meal.

 And, if you're going to make a special steak, let's bite the bullet and pony up for the coveted cut, filet mignon.
 It's mild, lean, crazy tender, and needs little prep.